Centre of Mass MCQ

 Option d – zero

-(b) perpendicular to the line joining the particles
+(b) on a line perpendicular to the one connecting the particles

 (a) (1,1)